 Founder & Director

-Sandra Arnold is the founder and director of the Periwinkle Initiative, a humanities and education initiative dedicated to preserving the cultural heritage and public memory of enslaved Americans.
-The Initiative’s core project is the National Burial Database of Enslaved Americans - which will be the first national repository to preserve data on burials and burial grounds of enslaved Americans.
+Sandra Arnold is the founder and director of the Periwinkle Initiative, a public humanities and education initiative dedicated to preserving the cultural heritage of enslaved Americans.
+The Initiative’s core project is the National Burial Database of Enslaved Americans - which will be the first national repository to document burials and burial grounds of the formerly enslaved in the United States.

-Ms. Arnold is a public historian from rural Tennessee where members of her family were once enslaved.
-She earned her B.A. in History from Fordham University and is the incoming 2016 Graduate Fellow for the Study of the Public History of Slavery at Brown University, sponsored by the Center for the Study of Slavery & Justice and the John Nicholas Brown Center for Public Humanities & Cultural Heritage.
-She has co-produced, and participated in, public programs with the United Nations Remember Slavery Programme, and is currently an institutional partner with the UNESCO Remember Slavery Initiative.
-Ms. Arnold's additional research and interests include racial reconciliation, photography, and filmmaking.
+Sandra is a public historian from rural Tennessee where members of her family were once enslaved.
+She earned her B.A. in History from Fordham University and is currently the Graduate Fellow for the Study of the Public History of Slavery at Brown University, sponsored by the Center for the Study of Slavery & Justice and the John Nicholas Brown Center for Public Humanities & Cultural Heritage.
+Sandra is an institutional partner with the UNESCO Remember Slavery Initiative - and has co-produced public programs with the United Nations Remember Slavery Programme.
+Her additional research and interests include racial reconciliation, photography, and filmmaking.

 Vice President, Resnicow & Associates